Degreed gets $42M to help build a tool to help employees learn the right skills

 “Without engagement, just having data is insufficient,” McCarthy said.
 “The data you need only comes from engagement on a platform.
 You can have all the best models and content, but if people aren’t using the product, you can’t reduce the data that’s helpful.
 They’re making these decisions looking at the data, and they might see the tip of the iceberg on the surface of the water.
 But now companies can sit back and say, ‘here’s this glacier of learning under the water.’
 It’s a combination of putting a place in the individual where a person can touch it and see it and see a real pathway.”

 There is definitely a lot of interest in the employee learning space, especially as it makes sense for larger companies who are increasingly aching for niche talent like machine learning are looking to find the best people — who might even be at their own company.
 Grovo, for example, raised $40 million about two years ago.
-But as is the case with any platform looking to win, it’s going to be a race to get the best (and most) data to convince employers that they can quickly and efficiently identify the the best people to learn a skill, something McCarthy hopes Degreed has with a million licensed users.
+But as is the case with any platform looking to win, it’s going to be a race to get the best (and most) data to convince employers that they can quickly and efficiently identify the best people to learn a skill, something McCarthy hopes Degreed has with a million licensed users.

 0